 After the children re-create one or more of these scenes in their own way, facilitate a discussion about how the plain-belly sneetches feel.
 Ask the children how they would feel if they were excluded in these ways.
 Encourage them to come up with ideas for how they can avoid mistreating others and encourage their peers to do the same.

-This activity is best suited for middle school or high school students.
+This activity is best suited for high school students.
 In The Sneetches, the plain-bellies have stars applied to their bellies so that they can pass as star-bellied sneetches, who have a higher social status and are allowed full participation in society.
 This is a reference to the phenomenon of passing, in which a person who belongs to an oppressed group is able to look and behave as if they were a member of a privileged group.
 Passing can be done to save lives; during the Holocaust, some Jews were able to escape being sent to death camps by passing as non-Jews.
 In the 19th and early 20th centuries, mixed-race African-Americans whose features were European enough, passing could be used to escape slavery or gain access to education, jobs, housing, and societal connections that would not be open to them if their ancestry were known.

 Instruct students to select an example of someone from US history who was mixed race and was able to pass as white.
 Students can give a written or oral report giving a biographical overview of their chosen subject’s life, with the main focus being how and why the person passed for white.
 There are many examples to choose from, such as Eston Hemings, Jane Morrison, Walter Francis White, James Weldon Johnson, or George Herriman.